nickkquan/Natours/README.md

 # About Natours

 > Natours is a website that advertises a guided nature experience.

-> Built as a way to learn more about Sass and Gulp.
+It was built as a way to learn more about Sass and Gulp.

 # Technologies Used
 * HTML